Virginia universities propose $200 million plan for coronavirus testing during upcoming school year

 “In our shared view, expanded testing and the associated costs are unavoidable.
-Prompt action will allow both for more effective implementation of such testing and for more efficient management of the potential costs,” James E. Ryan of the University of Virginia, Michael Rao of Virginia Commonwealth University and Timothy Sands of Virginia Tech wrote on June 8 in a letter to state health secretary Daniel Carey.
+Prompt action will allow both for more effective implementation of such testing and for more efficient management of the potential costs,” James E. Ryan of the University of Virginia, Michael Rao of Virginia Commonwealth University and Timothy Sands of Virginia Tech wrote on June 8 in a letter to state Health and Human Resources Secretary Daniel Carey.

 Days later, U-Va. officials sent the state further documents explaining that most of the funding — $158.6 million — could be reserved for a massive public health effort to screen students, employees and others for the virus at public and private colleges across Virginia.

-The plan asks the administration of Gov. Ralph Northam (D) to cover the expenses with federal covid-19 relief funds, and suggests the universities would carry out the tests in coordination with the state health department.
+The plan asks the administration of Gov. Ralph Northam (D) to cover the expenses with federal coronavirus relief funds and suggests the universities would carry out the tests in coordination with the state health department.

-Northam administration officials said Thursday they are considering several routes for increasing testing.
-They questioned whether the scenario outlined by the universities was too broad to meet the federal guidelines that allow the state to pay for it with money from the Coronavirus Aid, Relief and Economic Security Act passed by Congress.
+Northam administration officials said Thursday that they are considering several routes for increasing testing.
+They questioned whether the scenario outlined by the universities was too broad to meet the federal guidelines that allow the state to pay for it with money from the Coronavirus Aid, Relief and Economic Security (Cares) Act passed by Congress.

 “The question will not be whether or not we should do testing.
-The question is under what circumstances should testing be done, not only for health purposes but also what is reimbursable under the Cares Act,” said state finance secretary Aubrey Layne.
+The question is under what circumstances should testing be done, not only for health purposes but also what is reimbursable under the Cares Act,” said state Finance Secretary Aubrey Layne.

 Colleges nationwide are racing to determine how much coronavirus testing they need to open campuses safely, and how they will pay for it.
-There is general agreement that schools must be prepared to test students, faculty and staff who show symptoms of covid-19.
+There is general agreement that schools must be prepared to test students, faculty and staff who show symptoms of the coronavirus.
 But there is no consensus on exactly how much they will need to test asymptomatic students and others to protect public health.

 “That is the million dollar question — what threshold is safe to reopen,” said Jean E. Chin, an associate clinical professor of medicine at the University of Georgia who chairs a covid-19 task force for the American College Health Association.
 The situation is fluid because researchers are constantly gathering new data on a pandemic blamed for the deaths of at least 120,000 Americans.